 PointsBet has a knack for marketing, and one of the most prominent examples of this is the occasional Good Karma Payout that inevitably earns favorable press coverage.
 Occasionally, PointsBet will announce a Good Karma refund for all customers whose bets were derailed by exceptionally bad luck or poor officiating.

 PointsBet also offers personal good karma payouts each month.
 Any customer who places ten or more bets throughout the month may e-mail PointsBet with their most painful bad beat.
-PointsBet will refund that customer’s losing wager with up to $100 in free bets.
+PointsBet will refund that customer’s losing wager with up to $100 in bet credits.

 PointsBet Deposit Methods